wavemotion-dave/SpeccySE/readme.md

 The ZX Spectrum is a simple but beguiling machine - and when you run a snapshot you are, essentially, running a memory dump taken on another machine/emulator.
 This usually works... but sometimes doesn't.
-And it might lead to problems such as the game playing out the same (lack of randomization) every time.
+And it might lead to problems such as the game playing out the same (lack of randomization) every time or minor timing problems that are not always obvious to spot.
 The ZX Spectrum was designed with tape loading in mind - and you should strongly prefer .TAP or .TZX files and only fall back to .Z80 or .SNA when no other option works.

 Tape Support :
 -----------------------